1. Synthesis of Novel π-Extended Molecules Using Transition Metal Catalysts

 2. Electrochemical Reactions Using Electro-generated Active Organometallic Species

 Nowadays, electrochemical reactions have rapidly attracted attention.
-We have studied electrochemical reactions for more than ten years, and have developed several electrochemical reactions using electrochemically generated cationic palladium species.
+We have studied electrochemical reactions for more than fifteen years, and have developed several electrochemical reactions using electrochemically generated cationic palladium species.
 For example, we reported a Wacker-type reaction,9 a homo-coupling reaction of arylboronic acids,10 and an oxidative Sonogashira-type coupling reaction of arylboronic acids with alkynes11 (Figure 2).
 The generated active species are highly reactive and these reaction systems have a wide substrate scope than conventional chemical reactions.

 Figure 2.
 Electrochemical Reactions Using Electro-generated Pd Species